Bach: “Sei Solo” — Sonata No.1 in G minor for Violin Solo, BWV 1001

 In order to provide a rating overview, as well as an idea about duration relations between the recordings, I have prepared the table below.
 Note that the color coding for the duration (blue = longer/slower, red = shorter/faster) refers to the average between the recordings.

-I have not corrected the timings for trailing or leading blank time, with the one exception of the Gigue (last movement), where trailing blank time is subtracted.
+I have not corrected the timings for trailing or leading blank time, with the one exception of the last movement, where trailing blank time is subtracted.
 One should read the timings in the above table with a grain of salt.

 On the other hand, not all artists perform both repeats in the last movement.
 In the cases where the second repeat was omitted (Grumiaux, Szeryng, Baráti), the track durations can’t be used as indicator for the tempo.
 Therefore, I corrected these durations in the table (adding the time for the second part to the track duration).
 In that sense, the overall duration (second-to-last column) is to be read as “if the artist had performed all repeats“.
 For the actual track and overall durations please see the section below.
 These may differ from the numbers in liner notes: I’m ripping the recording into Apple Music and use the times in the player software, which may use different rounding algorithms.